persistence-info/persistence-info.github.io/Data/aedebug.md

 Starts on application crash, which may be not reliable enough.

+Breaks the parent-child chain, making it harder to detect.

 ### References: <!-- use <...> or [abc](https://...) syntax.
 Prepend with "- " when more than one -->